65 Math

 Published in 1991 by Wellesley-Cambridge Press, the book is a useful resource for educators and self-learners alike.
 It is well organized, covers single variable and multivariable calculus in depth, and is rich with applications.
 There is also an online Instructor’s Manual and a student Study Guide.

-Combinatorics Through Guided Discovery (GNU Free Documentation Licence) by Ken Bogart
+Combinatorics Through Guided Discovery by Ken Bogart (GNU Free Documentation Licence).

 This book is an introduction to combinatorial mathematics, also known as combinatorics.
 The book focuses especially, but not exclusively, on the part of combinatorics that mathematicians refer to as “counting.”
 The book consists almost entirely of problems.
 From time to time there is a discussion that pulls together some of the things you have learned or introduces a new idea for you to work with.
 Many of the problems are designed to build up your intuition for how combinatorial mathematics works.